Pranav-Pote-42/Chat_application_college/readme.md

 - **E-commerce**: Deliver high-quality product images quickly
 - **Social Media Platforms**: Enhance user experience with dynamic image manipulation
 - **Streaming Services**: Optimize and stream videos efficiently

+# Lucide React

+- Lucide React is a modern and customizable icon library for React applications.
+It provides a collection of clean and consistent SVG icons that are easy to use and modify.

+- npm install lucide-react